-- (1) Generation Projects that were interconnected to the Authority's system as of the date of applying for this tariff are not eligible to participate. - (2) Generation Projects that received a Solar Pioneer rebate, a Solar Entrepreneur program rebate or research and development funding from the Authority are not eligible to participate, regardless of whether the payment was made to the current Customer or a previous Customer at the same location. - (3) Generation Projects that are in the SGIP queue prior to being accepted for this tariff are not eligible to participate unless they withdraw from the SGIP queue.
+- (1) Generation Projects that were interconnected to the Authority's system as of the date of applying for the Tariff are not eligible to participate. - (2) Generation Projects that received a Solar Pioneer rebate, a Solar Entrepreneur Program rebate or research and development funding from the Authority are not eligible to participate, regardless of whether the payment was made to the current Customer or a previous Customer at the same location. - (3) Generation Projects that are in the SGIP queue prior to being accepted for the Tariff are not eligible to participate unless they withdraw from the SGIP queue.